 By Teresa de Onis and Matt Loecke

-- Higher education will rightsize.
-The go-it-alone behavior will finally end.
-Higher ed will look to partners, shared services, and consortia to get costs down and free up the thinkers and innovators within their organizations to focus on strategic priorities.
-2021 and beyond will see more shared programs among public systems, reconfigured programs, campus mergers (public), acquisitions (private), and, unfortunately, more closures.
+- Higher ed “go-it-alone” behavior will finally end.
+At Apogee, we believe that colleges and universities thrive when they focus on teaching, learning, and building a connected campus community.
+So much time, effort, resources, and headspace are taken up when institutions do things outside their wheelhouse and do them unaided.
+Higher ed will turn to technology partners, shared services, and consortia for help to get costs down and to free up the thinkers and innovators within their organizations to focus on strategic priorities.
+2022 and beyond will see more shared programs, systems, faculty, and students among public systems, reconfigured programs, regional partnerships, and private partnerships.